homebrew-ec-foss/homebrew-internethome/src/posts/DataStructures.md

 We have now found a way to search the book in constant time independant of your total number of books.
 This is called constant time complexity, denoted by `O(1)`.

-Hashset is similar to hashmap except the fact that hashmap always points to an unique key(has key-value pairs) but hashset can have same hashcode(stored as object, no key-value pairs) for two elements leading to collisions.This is why hashmaps are faster than hashsets.
+Hashset is similar to hashmap except the fact that hashmap always points to a unique key(has key-value pairs) but hashset can have same hashcode(stored as object, no key-value pairs) for two elements leading to collisions.This is why hashmaps are faster than hashsets.
 <br/>
 <br/>
 Time taken for 10<sup>6</sup> search queries in a dataset of 10<sup>4</sup> unique elements